Skip to content

 प्रकाश मेहरा

 Prakash Mehra is an Indian director, best known for Tamil cinema.
 Prakash Mehra began their career in 1980.
-With 30 credits to their name and an average audience rating of 6.1, Prakash Mehra remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Prakash Mehra remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Prakash Mehra's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits